Paris Fashion Rises Again –

 This again partially explains the diametrically apposed trends in Paris-Hollywood fashions. here, there is plenty to eat, and the worry is that hips ‘ may’ get out of line.
 In Paris, the problem ( among many) is food, and the best way for it, is to add a few yards on a woman’s derriere.

-Christian Dior, who seems to have appropriated the fashion rostrum in Paris and decrees decor at will, spins the feminine figure in the unconventional manner, trying to make her look good where she ain’t.
-He seeks the ballet dancer illusion – natural, rounded shoulders, too weak to support a struggling world, a natural calling to the perplexed women of postwar France.
+Christian Dior, who seems to have appropriated the fashion rostrum in Paris and decrees decor at will, spins the feminine figure in the unconventional manner.
+He’s trying to make her look good where she ain’t.
+Dior seeks the ballet dancer illusion – natural, rounded shoulders, too weak to support a struggling world, a natural calling to the perplexed women of postwar France.

 This was written in 1947.
-By 1953, women all over America had taken to the New Look, cinched waists and girdles included!
+By 1953, women all over America had taken to the New Look of cinched waists and girdles.